hkoda/marmoset_action_simulation/README.md

 # marmoset_action_simulation

-This repo is the code of the manuscripts, Hiroki Koda *et al* (Title or DOI will be appeared soon after it would be published), simulating the touch place of the marmoset action experiments.
+This repo is the code of the manuscripts, Hiroki Koda *et al* (Title or DOI will appear immediately after the journal acceptance), simulating the touch place of the marmoset action experiments.

 ## Requirements
 - Python 3.6.7